zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/low-code-db-app-dev/low-code-db-app-dev.md

 - Follow the same process with the Search Movies REST source.

-## Task 3: Creating the Movie Search Page
+## Task 5: Creating the Movie Search Page

-## Introduction
 You will create and set up the Movie Search page in this lab so that you can view popular movies and search for a movie of your choice.
 The search functionality must be built out first in order to be able to create a watchlist even though the My Watchlist page is the home page of the application.
 You will need to first create a button on the home page that links to the Movie Search page.
 On the Movie Search page you will create regions that display the data from the REST data sources you created in the previous lab, and you will implement a search bar that lets you search for movies.

-Estimated Lab Time: 20 minutes

-### Objectives
-In this lab, you will:
+In this task, you will:
 - Add a button to link the Movie Search page to the Movie Watchlist page.
 - Create a new page.
 - Link the Popular Movies REST data source to the new page.